yichi-0417/Professional-Knowledge-Base/Projects/P01-Enterprise-Hybrid-Cloud-Platform-Engineering.md

 ### Recognition

-Received the customer's annual Business MVP Award, selected from engineers across multiple service vendors.
+Received the customer's annual Business MVP Award, selected from engineers across multiple service vendors.<br>
+The resulting approach became the foundation of the company's delivery model for subsequent large-scale cloud migration programs.